Today's Wednesday • 11 mins read

 - First rule: Don’t insist on helping someone who doesn’t want your help; it’s not always wise.
 Get inputs from a few common friends and your friend’s family.

-Here are 10 things you may do to help a friend in a toxic relationship:
+Now, some things you may do to help a friend in a toxic relationship:

 1. Listen Without Prejudice.

-If they see or decide you are judging them, they will start closing their hearts to you.
+Let them talk.
+If they see you not judging them, they will start opening their hearts to you and sharing a vital part of their life experience.

 - Do not be too dramatic with your reactions, please.